Maryam-Sayadi/bioinformatics-workbook/dataAcquisition/fileTransfer/downloading-files-via-wget.md

 # Downloading files using wget

-Wget is short for World Wide Web get and is used on the command line to download a file from a website or webserver.
+Wget is short for World Wide Web get and is used on the command line to download a file from a website or web server.

 ## Learning Objective
 Upon completion of this section the learner will be able to: